-The following Management's Discussion and Analysis (MD&A) provides an overview of the financial position and activities of Western Oregon University (WOU) for the year ended June 30, 2023, with comparative data for the fiscal year ended June 30, 2022.
-The changes resulting from the implementation of GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA) have been applied in fiscal year 2023, therefore, fiscal year 2022 has not been restated for the purposes of the MD&A. This discussion has been prepared by management to assist readers in understanding the accompanying financial statements and footnotes.
+The following Management's Discussion and Analysis (MD&A) provides an overview of the financial position and activities of Western Oregon University (WOU) for the year ended June 30, 2024, with comparative data for the fiscal year ended June 30, 2023.
+This discussion has been prepared by management to assist readers in understanding the accompanying financial statements and footnotes.